-- type of good or service (for example, major product lines) - geographical region (for example, country or region) - market or type of customer (for example, government and nongovernment customers) - type of contract (for example, fixed-price and time-and-materials contracts) - contract duration (for example, short-term and long-term contracts) - timing of transfer of goods or services (for example, revenue from goods or services transferred to customers at a point in time and revenue from goods or services transferred over time) - sales channels (for example, goods sold directly to consumers and goods sold through intermediaries).
+- type of good or service (e.g. major product lines) - geographical region (e.g. country or region) - market or type of customer (e.g. government and non-government customers) - type of contract (e.g. fixed-price and time-and-materials contracts) - contract duration (e.g. short-term and long-term contracts) - timing of transfer of goods or services (e.g. revenue from goods or services transferred to customers at a point in time and revenue from goods or services transferred over time) - sales channels (e.g. goods sold directly to consumers and goods sold through intermediaries).